Requirements to work on a cruise ship

 Pride of America in Nawiliwili, Kauai

-If you will be working for Norwegian Cruise Line on the Pride of America, or any other US-flagged ship, you will be required to have a valid MMC (Merchant Mariner Credential) book and a TWIC (Transportation worker identification) card.
+If you will be working for Norwegian Cruise Line on the Pride of America or any other US-flagged ship, you will be required to have a valid MMC (Merchant Mariner Credential) book and a TWIC (Transportation Worker Identification) card.

 MMC ( Merchant Mariner Credential) - Requirements to Work on a Cruise Ship